okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 ### Conjunction

 Used to link words or parts of a sentence together.
+There are four types: coordinating (for, and, nor, but, or, yet, so), subordinating (after, as, although, once), adverb (furthermore, consequently, moreover) and correlative (both...and).

+### Interjection

+A word added to sentence to convey emotion and is not grammatically related to any other part of the sentence.
+Example "Wow!".

 ### Adjective